EmulatorJS/emulatorjs.org/src/docs/FAQ.md

 - Ensure that the server hosting the EmulatorJS resources has proper CORS headers set.
 - Check your server's CORS headers.

-#### *Q:* I'm seeing an error that says "Shared Array Buffer is not defined."
+#### *Q:* I'm seeing an error that says "SharedArrayBuffer is not defined."
 How do I fix this?

-***A:*** The "Shared Array Buffer is not defined" error can occur due to browser security restrictions.
+***A:*** The "SharedArrayBuffer is not defined" error can occur due to browser security restrictions.
 Shared Array Buffer is a feature that can be a security risk if not used carefully.

 To fix this issue, you can:
 - Check if the browser you're using supports Shared Array Buffer.